thomcc/quick-noise.js/README.md

 # quick-noise.js

-Fast implementation of perlin noise.
+Fast, public domain implementation of perlin noise.

 Works either in the browser or as a common.js module.
 In the browser it's functions will be available on the `quickNoise` object.